learn-co-curriculum/python-p3-debugging-with-ipdb/README.md

 - Explain how `ipdb` is a more flexible REPL than the Python shell.
 - Install `ipdb` via Pipfile
-- Debug a program using `binding.pry` within the body of your file
+- Debug a program using `ipdb.set_trace()` within the body of your file

 ## Introduction

-We'll cover Pry, a type of REPL, and discuss how to install and use it to debug a program.
+We'll cover `ipdb`, a type of REPL, and discuss how to install and use it to debug a program.

 ## What Is a REPL?

-You've already been introduced to REPLs through using IRB (Interactive Ruby).
+You've already been introduced to REPLs through using the Python Shell.
 REPL stands for _Read, Evaluate, Print, Loop_.
 It is an interactive programming environment that takes a user's input, evaluates it and returns the result to the user.

-Ruby installs with its own REPL, which is IRB, that you've already been using.
-Every time you type `irb` into your terminal, you're entering into a REPL.
+Python installs with its own REPL, which is the Python shell that you've already been using.
+Every time you type `python` into your terminal, you're entering into a REPL.

-## What Is Pry?
+## What Is ipdb?

-Pry is another Ruby REPL with some added functionality.
-When you enter IRB, you are entering a brand new interactive environment.
-Any code you want to play with in IRB, you have to write in IRB or copy and paste into IRB.
-Pry, on the other hand, is like a REPL that you can inject into your program.
+`ipdb` is another Python REPL with some added functionality.
+When you enter `ipdb`, youare entering a brand new interactive environment.
+For any code you want to play with in the Python shell, you have to copy and paste or write your code in the PYthon shell itself. ipdb, on the other hand, is like a REPL that you can inject into your program.

-Pry is far more flexible than IRB.
-Once you install the Pry library (via the Pry gem—we'll walk through installation in a bit), you can use a `binding.pry` anywhere in your code.
+ipdb is far more flexible than IRB.
+Once you install the ipdb library (via this lesson's `Pipfile`), you can use `ipdb.set_trace()` anywhere in your code.

 ## Wait...
 What's 'binding'?